kingstinct/zemble/readme.md

 Plugins vs middleware?
 Middlewares (graphql och queues) som wirear upp mkt logik borde eventuellt vara mer effortless att sätta upp?

+Plugin types:
+- "Regular" packages.
+Importable from npm.
+Code can be called on as usual.
+- Middleware.
+Has access to all plugins, can modify how they work, can modify global config.
+- Plugins.
+Uses the structure set up by the middleware.